software-mansion/live-compositor/demos/README.md

 ```

 This example simulates TV broadcasting scenario.
-It demonstrate how you can combine build-in components with own shaders, customizing LiveCompositor for specific use-case, while utilizing GPU rendering acceleration.
+It demonstrates how you can combine built-in components with own shaders, customizing LiveCompositor for specific use-case, while utilizing GPU rendering acceleration.
 In this example, green-screen is removed from input stream with use of custom shader.
 Transformed input stream, background image, logo, and text are combined in output stream.

 ### 3. Live stream